ucam-cl-dtg/android-vulnerabilities/input/spec.md

   * `system` - gain access as the system user
   * `unlock-bootloader` - allows the device's bootloader to be unlocked
   * `control-hardware` - take control of hardware devices
+  * `service` - takes the privilege level of system services